| ENTHEOGENIC RESPONSE TO THE SUMMIT OF THE FUTURE OUR PARTNERSHIP WITH MOTHER EARTH:

 Without ever placing the different non-addictive, mind-liberating entheogens like cannabis, coca and opium poppy into their own common grouping, they were separately classified in schedule I, the group of the most dangerous ‘drugs’, the addictive narcotic substances.
 The Food of Life was silenced.
 It had become at once the elephant in the room of the 1961SC.

 However, times have changed.
 Historical prohibitionist regimes had derived their substance-outlawing authority from the divine orders given to high priests and kings, and no accountability was ever demanded from the deities of these rulers.
-But since the UDHR has enshrined the freedom of religion, religion itself has by necessity been excluded as a possible source for outlawing the Food of Life.
+But since the UDHR has enshrined the freedom of religion, religion itself has by necessity been excluded as a possible source for outlawing the Food of Life, outside its own realm of sovereignty.
 This obliged the UN to ground its drug policies in concrete goals, able to produce evidence-based results.
-The flawed motivation of the Preamble however has overridden sound medicinal policies and has led to disastrous results, exposing the renewed Lie to muzzle the Spirit once and for all at the cost of numerous human lives.
+The flawed motivation of the Preamble however has overridden sound medicinal policies and has led to disastrous results, exposing the renewed Lie to muzzle the Spirit once and for all at the cost of innumerous human lives.

 The 1961SC is a cynical text.
 It pretended to globally pursue the objectives of human health and well-being, but it sacrificed them instead to the aspirations of ruling elites.
 By enacting a universal ban on the use of mind-liberating substances outside the strict controls of modern medicine and science, nature’s beneficial plants—bestowing individual well-being and health--have been denied to humanity.
 Denied these healing resources which our biodiversity offers to every human being, and forcibly subjugated in a so-called “War on Drugs”, humanity got corrupted by the figments of the imagination of authoritarian rulers, whether or not legitimized through democratic decision-making processes.